testingisdocumenting/blog/blog-content/articles/testing-makes-you-fast-day-one.md

 We are going to build a Castle, add features to it, and do a manual inspection of our creation as we go.

+Let's start small.
+All we need is a single room and a throne to sit on.

+:include-svg: assets/castle.svg {idsToReveal: ["one"]}